Rates and fees

 When you’re budgeting to buy a new home, don’t forget to factor in the fees and moving costs that come with it.
 Make sure you plan carefully so you have enough funds to cover everything.

-Click on the links below to see our fees.
-No rates available until further notice:
+Click on the links below to see our fees and rates:

 Full list of all supporting Mortgage documents click on the button below:

 Stick to your budget with a Fixed Rate mortgage

 At Reliance Bank we offer a Fixed Rate Mortgage product especially for First Time Buyers, this is a 2 Year Fixed Rate.
 It means your interest rate – and therefore your monthly payment will remain the same for the period of the product.

 At the end of your fixed rate period your mortgage will revert to a variable rate, although we will write to you before the end of your fixed rate period to let you know what other mortgages are available to you.

 Our fixed rate products are fixed until a certain “end date” – which means in some instances, the Bank does not fix rates for 24 payments for 2 year fixed rates and 60 payments for 5 year fixed rate products.

 Choose when to pay your mortgage arrangement fee